 Arborio Rice Characteristics

-Rice generally gets organized into three groups: long-, medium-, and short-grain based on the length and width when cooked.
-Short-grain rice plumps to an almost spherical shape, while long-grain rice looks a bit like a grain of wheat; medium falls somewhere in between.
-Arborio does plump as it cooks, making it appear shorter, but its width-to-length ratio qualifies it as a medium-grain variety.
+Rice is organized into three groups: long-, medium-, and short-grain, based on its length-to-width ratio when cooked.
+Short-grain rice plumps to an almost spherical shape.
+Long-grain rice resembles that of a long, drawn-out grain of wheat.
+And medium-grain falls somewhere in between.
+While Arborio plumps as it cooks, making it appear shorter, it is actually classified as a medium-grain variety.

 All rice—whether it's long- or short-grained—contains starches called amylose and amylopectin.
 These starches define the texture of the rice as it cooks.
 Amylose does not break down in the cooking process, while amylopectin gives rice a gelatin-like consistency when cooked.
 Most short-grain rice contains more amylopectin and less amylose than their long-grained counterpart.
 And its this trait found in Arborio rice that gives risotto dishes a characteristic creaminess.
 Arborio rice also contains a structural deformity called "chalk" (not the kind used on a blackboard), that preserves its firm center, even as it cooks and the surrounding starch breaks away.
 Chalk keeps the Arborio rice intact, creating an al dente chewiness prized by Italian chefs.